esphome/esphome-devices/src/docs/devices/Tapo-L900-5EU/index.md

 ## Flashing Instuctions
 This device uses a [Realtek Ameba Z2 RTL8720CF](https://www.e-paper-display.com/products_detail/productId%3D529.html) that is supported by [LibreTiny](https://docs.libretiny.eu/boards/generic-rtl8720cf-2mb-992k/).
-ltchiptool works to flash a ESPHome generated .UF2 firmware via a USB to serial converter soldered to the test points on the board.
+ltchiptool works to flash an ESPHome generated .UF2 firmware via a USB to serial converter soldered to the test points on the board.
 As per now, [prokoma's](https://github.com/libretiny-eu/libretiny/issues/44#issuecomment-2514974466) fork of ltchiptool needs to be used due to a bug.

 ## Possible Flashing Issues